 Freedom will be forfeit to knowledge, but it will be the state’s knowledge that it exercises, not for the sake of revenue but for the sake of its own perpetuation.

-Shoshanna Zuboff, ‘The China Syndrome’, The Age of Surveillance Capitalism, p.394.
+Shoshanna Zuboff, ‘The China Syndrome’, in The Age of Surveillance Capitalism, p.394.

 Historical Roots of China’s Social Credit Score (I)

 The Social Credit Score (SCS) is defined as a digital socio-technical system that attempts to evaluate the trustworthiness of individuals, companies and state agencies with mechanisms of rewards and punishments (State Council, 2014).
 The objective of the system is to “monitor, rate, and shape the behaviour of participants in a way that advances ethical behaviour” (Economy, 2018, p.
 79).
 Despite frequent comparisons to an Orwellian surveillance state in international media, “the system should be seen primarily as an innovative means to compensate for weak institutions and to increase statecraft efficiency” (Aho & Duffield, 2020, p.9).
 Discussions regarding the SCS in international press have centred on individuals’ right to privacy, however, “the core motivation behind the Social Credit System is to more effectively steer the behaviour of market participants” (Meissner, 2017).

 In tracing the conceptual genealogy of SCS, I attempt to contextualize it within a specific socio-political and cultural framework and explore the trajectory of record keeping and compliance enforcement from the imperial to Communist periods.
 Chinese states have a long history of state mandated standards of morality, censorship and control of flow of information that predate the Communist period.
 Moreover, this approach of amassing archives and record keeping by the state has a particular trajectory which may provide some context for current data-driven tools of bureaucratic control.